 Best Place to Eat in London for Fish and Chips

-However, visitors who want a nostalgic chippy experience should go to Rock and Sole Plaice (the oldest chippy in London dating to 1871) or Poppies (a throwback diner with multiple locations).
+Anyone looking for a plate of Fish and Chips can pop into the nearest pub, as the dish will surely be on the menu.
+However, visitors who want a nostalgic experience should go to Rock and Sole Plaice (the oldest chippy in London dating to 1871) or Poppies (a throwback diner with multiple locations).

 #2 Afternoon Tea

-A traditional meal of Afternoon Tea is one of the best things to eat in London during a trip – because it’s not just a meal, it’s a longstanding British custom.
-Served in the middle of the afternoon to stave off hunger between lunch and dinner, the meal consists of finger sandwiches, cakes, scones and tea…and it’s simply delightful!
+A traditional meal of Afternoon Tea is one of the best things to eat in London during a trip.
+Served in the middle of the afternoon to stave off hunger, the meal consists of finger sandwiches, cakes, scones and tea…and it’s simply delightful!
+Afternoon Tea can be upgraded to include a glass of Champagne, as well.

-Afternoon Tea Places to Eat in London, England
+Afternoon Tea in London, England

 Afternoon Tea in London is served in several restaurants, hotels and tea houses.
 The mid-day ritual can be a fancy affair or a casual encounter – with prices to match.

-Travelers interested in a luxurious Afternoon Tea experience should book a table in the Diamond Jubilee Tea Salon at the historic Fortnum and Mason, where they excel at providing an exceptional experience.
+Travelers interested in a luxurious Afternoon Tea experience should book a table in the Diamond Jubilee Tea Salon at the historic Fortnum and Mason.
+For something a little more casual and affordable – yet still superb – stop by The English Rose Café.

 #3 Chicken Tikka Masala